Mythra/kafka-proxy/README.md

 Kafka-Proxy allows reporting of HTTP/Kafka stats to some of the most popular solutions out there.
 The two of these are prometheus, and statsd (called "Graphite" in some places in the source).
-In order to use one of these simply enable: `stats-prometheus`, or `stats-statsd` features at build time.
+In order to use one of these simply enable: `stats-prometheus`, or `stats-statsd` features at build time, and setup the env vars.

+### Setting up Error Notifying ###

+Kafka-Proxy allows alerting when we fail to send to kafka so you can fix the problem manually.
+Right now the only supported reporter is over slack, but if you want it to report somewhere else feel free to open an issue/PR implementing it.

+In order to use slack simply enable the feature: `reporter-slack` at build time, and setup the env vars.

 ## Env Vars ##